What we look for in our applicants

 UMass Law seeks students with varied backgrounds and experiences.
 We do not favor any particular pre-law course of study.

-During the admissions process, we evaluate applicants as individuals to assure that your abilities and potential are truly recognized.
+During the admissions process, we evaluate each applicant as an individual to assure that your abilities and potential are truly recognized.
 Since we believe that our future students are more than a set of numbers, we admit students based upon a thorough evaluation of all factors in your file.
 We give careful consideration to your:

 - professional experience

 - graduate degree

 In addition to using LSAT and undergraduate GPA to review applications, the Admissions Committee has established four non-academic criteria:

 Civic Engagement & Service - Involvement in community(ies), volunteer work, etc. This matters because we seek to enroll students who will contribute meaningfully to UMass and to their communities after graduation.